Transparency

 Additional Benefits

-In addition to their insurance coverage, Barclays credit cards offer a range of useful travel-related services.
+In addition to their insurance coverage, easybank credit cards offer a range of useful travel-related services.
 These added features vary by card and enhance the overall value for frequent travelers:

-• 5% travel discount via Barclays Reiseservice Plus (all cards)
+• 5% travel discount via Reiseservice Plus (all cards)

 • Emergency cash & card replacement in case of loss abroad

-Barclays Bank does not offer a traditional reward program – the focus is on services, not points.
+easybank does not offer a traditional reward program – the focus is on services, flexible repayment, travel discounts, and insurance, not points.

 Application & Eligibility

-You can complete the application in minutes thanks to a digital step-by-step guide on the Barclays website, which walks you through each stage, from personal details to video identification.
+You can complete the application in minutes thanks to a digital step-by-step guide on the easybank website, which walks you through each stage, from personal details to video identification.

-To apply for a Barclays credit card in Germany, applicants must meet several eligibility criteria.
-While Barclays is considered expat-friendly, some requirements are non-negotiable:
+To apply for an easybank credit card in Germany, applicants must meet several eligibility criteria.
+While the former Barclays portfolio was considered expat-friendly, some requirements remain non-negotiable:

 • German residency: A registered address in Germany is mandatory.